A HEARTBREAKING STORY OF LOSS, FAMILY SECRETS AND A DAUGHTER’S SEARCH FOR HER MOTHER.

 To reach that milestone, there are many who are owed thanks.
 Starting with my superb editor, Elizabeth Kracht of Kimberley Cameron & Associates of San Francisco and Paris, who taught me that sometimes less truly is more.
 To get to ‘less,’ thousands of words were left on the cutting room floor, which Liz has suggested I share with readers.
 More to come.

-Heartfelt thanks are likewise due my publisher, Brooke Warner of She Writes Press–a Platform for Women Who Write; editorial manager, Lauren Wise of SparkPoint Studio; proofreader extraordinaire Megan Rynott; Julie Metz for the brilliant cover; interior layout designer Tabitha Lahr; and to all who labored to turn the manuscript into a beautiful book .
+Heartfelt thanks are likewise due my publisher, Brooke Warner of She Writes Press–a Platform for Women Who Write; editorial manager, Lauren Wise of SparkPoint Studio; proofreader extraordinaire Megan Rynott; Julie Metz for the brilliant cover; interior layout designer Tabitha Lahr; and to all who labored to turn the manuscript into what is a beautiful book.